omeka/omeka-s-enduser/docs/modules/mapping.md

 ### Page blocks

-Mapping creates three page blocks you can add to your site pages: "Map by attachments", where you manually add resources to the map block; "Map by query", which allows you to use a search string to add resources to the map block; and "Map by groups", where you can display a single map feature (a center-point pin or a containing shape) to represent sets of items, such as items grouped by their classes.
+Mapping creates three page blocks you can add to your site pages: "Map by attachments", where you manually add resources to the map block; "Map by query", which allows you to use search parameters to add resources to the map block; and "Map by groups", where you can display a single map feature (a center-point pin or a containing shape) to represent categories of items, such as items grouped by their classes.

-To add a map to a page, click to edit the page.
-On the right, under "Add new block", click either the "Map by attachments," the "Map by query", or the "Map by groups" block.
-Selecting one will add the map block to the page.
+To add a map to a page, go into page editing mode.
+On the right, under "Add new block", click either the "Map by attachments," "Map by query", or "Map by groups" block.
+Selecting one will add the map block to the bottom of the page.
 The blocks include customizable features for the map in collapsable panes.
 Click the triangles to expand or collapse these fields.

 ![Screenshot of the Page with Map Block selected.
 Block includes menu options Default View, Overlays and attachments.](../modules/modulesfiles/Mapping_Page_MapBlock1.png)

-The "Map by attachments" and "Map by query" blocks have largely the same settings, with the exception of the methods for adding items to the map.
+The "Map by attachments" and "Map by query" blocks have largely the same settings besides the method for adding items to the map.
+The "Map by groups" block does not have timeline or overlay options.

 #### Default view